godatadriven/academy-dbt-at-scale/docs/group4/checklist.md

             data_type: float
     ```

-    If the model produces a column with a different type or name, the run fails with a clear error — this catches schema drift before it reaches consumers.
+    If the model produces a column with a different type or name, the run fails with a clear error - this catches schema drift before it reaches consumers.

     !!! warning
         Contracts require that **all** columns in the model are listed in YAML.
 Missing columns cause a compile error.
 Use dbt-codegen (Step 5) to get the full column list first.

 ---

-## Step 8 — Review test severity across the project
+## Step 8 - Review test severity across the project

+- [ ] Step complete

 Go through all model YAML files and consider which tests should be `warn` vs `error`: